Finder makes money from featured partners, but editorial opinions are our own.

 What about interest earned in a joint account?

 The ATO assumes that joint account holders are equal owners of an account and requires them to pay tax accordingly.
 For example, if you have a joint savings account with your partner, the interest paid will be split equally between the two account holders at 50% each.
-When it comes to completing a tax return, each person will then have 50% of the interest earned added to their taxable income.
+At tax time, each person will then have 50% of the interest earned added to their taxable income.

 What about interest earned on a children’s savings account?